 Nicole Amelewonou, Chaplain Resident

 About: A Togolese American Female minister of the Interdenominational Faith practice born in the country of Central Africa Republic but raised in Ethiopia.
-She moved to France for high school education and college, and then came to the USA for her MBA, Master of Divinity and ministry.
-At the Alliance Theological Seminary, She provided counsel and helped many in their religious vocations, leading them into spiritual maturity.
+She moved to France for high school education and college, and then came to the USA where she obtained her BBA, MBA, Master of Divinity and Theology.
+At the Alliance Theological Seminary, She provided counsel and helped many graduate students in their religious vocations, leading them into spiritual maturity through various mentorship programs.
 Nicole is a firm believer in empowering others to become successful in their endeavors.
 She comes to her CPE residency with a wide experience in ministry and leadership within the charismatic faith tradition and interdenominational faith practice.
 She is fluent in English, French, Native Togolese, some Spanish and Amharic.
 She has demonstrated her ability to provide ministry to mothers, children, the underserved and marginalized patient population through charity work.
 She has expressed interest in the provision of extensive pastoral care to mothers and children in crisis and those with chronic types of illness.